-To the honourable Speaker, honourable Members of Cabinet, honourable Members of the loyal Opposition and honourable Members of Parliament, I congratulate you on being called to serve Fiji and her people.
-I urge you to deliberate with full intention, advocate with thoughtfulness and inclusivity, and debate with respect and finesse, and in all that you do, deliver on your sacred duty to the people of Fiji.
+To the Honourable Speaker, Members of Cabinet, Members of the Loyal Opposition and Members of Parliament, I congratulate you on being called to serve Fiji and her people.

+I urge you to deliberate with intention, advocate with thoughtfulness and inclusivity, and debate with respect and finesse, and in all that you do, deliver on your sacred duty to the people of Fiji.

 It is my hope and prayer that you must all work together for the betterment of our nation, in cooperation and unity.
 It has been my honour today to outline to you the plans and policies of the People's Coalition Government.

-I pray that the Almighty God will bless the Members of this august Parliament in your preparations for debate on what I have put out before you today.
-May the people of this land that we love be the ultimate beneficiaries of your collective wisdom.
-I wish you all great success for this year, and it is now my duty and great honour to declare the 2023-2024 Parliamentary Session open.
+I pray that Almighty God will Bless the Members of this August House in your preparations for debate and on what I have put before you today.
+May the people of this land that we all love be the ultimate beneficiaries of your collective wisdom.

+I wish you all great success for this year and it is now my duty and great honour to declare the 2023-2024 Parliamentary Session open.

-May God bless us all and may God bless Fiji.
-Vina'a va'a levu be'a and thank you very much.
+May God Bless us all and May God Bless Fiji!

+Vina'a Va'a levu be'a and Thank you very much!